Correlated decoherence in a common environment activated by relative motion: Reduced boundary dynamics and common-environment kernels

 In the long-time and large-area limit, the envelope functions become sharply peaked around $(\omega_0,\mathbf{k}_0)$ and project onto the corresponding local spectral sector of the environment.
 For histories concentrated near the motion-activated resonant shell, this support collapses onto the same Doppler-shifted shell defined by Eq.~\eqref{res_condition_new}.
 The cross damping functional therefore takes the form

-where $\mathcal{A}$ is the effective transverse area selected by the envelope and $\mathcal{R}_{\rm res}^{(AB)}$ is the corresponding intensive resonant decoherence-rate density.
-Thus, the leading decohering contribution is directly controlled by the same motion-activated shell.
-More generally, the reduced boundary dynamics is governed by a common-environment kernel.
-Its retarded component controls coherent mediation, while its Hadamard component encodes correlated noise through the off-diagonal entry $N_{AB}$.
+where $\mathcal{A}$ is the effective transverse area selected by the envelope and $R_{\rm res}^{(AB)}$ is the corresponding intensive resonant decoherence-rate density.
+Equation~\eqref{DAB_def} applies to histories concentrated near the motion-activated shell.
+More generally, the retarded component of the common-environment kernel controls coherent mediation, while its Hadamard component encodes correlated noise, including off-resonant contributions through $N_{AB}$.